Diocese of Lausanne, Geneva and Fribourg: The Reformation

-The French revolution and its consequences
+The French Revolution and its consequences

-By the French revolutionary "Constitution Civile du Clergé" (24 August 1790), it was decreed that the country was to be divided into 83 departments, and each department was to have one diocese; the dioceses were organized into 10 "metropoles".
+By the French revolutionary "Constitution Civile du Clergé" (24 August 1790), it was decreed that the country was to be divided into 83 departments, and each department was to have one diocese; the dioceses were organised into 10 "metropoles".
 In the neighborhood of Geneva, the parishes of the French Jura fell to the Diocese of Belley, which surrounded the city, and the department of Doubs was created with its center at Besançon.
-The diocese of Bellay was assigned to the Metropole de l'Est, governed by the archbishop of Besançon.
+The diocese of Belley was assigned to the Métropole de l'Est, governed by the archbishop of Besançon.
 By the Concordat of 29 November 1801 between the First Consul Napoleon and Pope Pius VII, the diocese of Belley was assigned as a suffragan of the archdiocese of Besançon, while the territory of the diocese of Geneva was assigned to the ecclesiastical province of Vienne, and its title was suppressed.

 In 1814 the parishes of Solothurn, in 1828 those of the Bernese Jura, and in 1864 also that district of Bern on the left bank of the Aar, were attached to the bishopric of Basle.
 To compensate for the losses to the northeast, and since the former diocese of Geneva had been incorporated into the Swiss Federation following the Congress of Vienna, Pius VII assigned, in a papal brief of 20 September 1819, the city of Geneva and twenty parishes belonging to the old Diocese of Geneva to the See of Lausanne.
 Subsequently, the government of Geneva petitioned the pope to remove the honorific title of bishop of Geneva from the diocese of Cambrai and transfer it to the bishop of Lausanne, which the pope did on 18 December 1820.
 The bishop, Petrus Tohias Yenni (1815-1845)) retained his residence at Fribourg, and since 1821 has borne the title and arms of the Bishops of Lausanne and Geneva.
 His vicar general resides at Geneva, and is always parish priest of that city.

 Lausanne and Geneva

 Bishop Yenni died on 8 December 1845 and was succeeded by Étienne Marilley.
-Marilley had been parish priest and archpriest at Geneva when, on 17 June 1845 he was expelled from the canton of Geneva by its civil government.
-He fled to Fribourg, where, in November 1845 he was appointed coadjutor bishop of Lausanne.
+Marilley had been parish priest and archpriest at Geneva when, on 17 June 1845, he was expelled from the canton of Geneva by its civil government.
+He fled to Fribourg, where, in November 1845, he was appointed coadjutor bishop of Lausanne.
 His bulls had not yet been prepared when Bishop Yenni died, and therefore he was appointed bishop of Lausanne instead, on 19 January 1846.
 Deposed in 1848 by the Cantons of Bern, Geneva, Vaud and Neuchâtel, owing to serious differences with the Radical regime at Fribourg, Marilley was kept a prisoner for fifty days in the Château de Chillon, on Lake Geneva, and then spent eight years in exile in France; he was allowed to return to his diocese on 19 December 1856.